Why Trustpilot Reviews Matter When Buying FC Coins (And How to Read Them)

 How can I tell if a coin seller's reviews are fake?

-Look for suspiciously uniform language, clusters of reviews posted on the same dates, no verified labels, zero negative reviews (unrealistic for any real business), and reviewer profiles that have only ever reviewed that one company.
-Genuine reviews have personality and specific details.
+Look for suspiciously uniform language across reviews, clusters of reviews all posted on the same dates, no verified labels, zero negative reviews (unrealistic for any real business), and reviewer profiles that have only ever reviewed that one company.
+Genuine reviews have personality, specific details, and natural variation.

 What is FutCoinSpot's Trustpilot rating?